 Everyone is automatically placed into the Standard Repayment Plan after their six month grace period expires.

-The monthly payment is a fixed price based off your total loan amount and a monthly payment amount that will pay off your student loan debt after 120 payments.
+The monthly payment is a fixed price based on your total loan amount and a monthly payment amount that will pay off your student loan debt after 120 payments.

 Plan on making the full monthly payment if you do decide to stay in the Standard Repayment Program.
 If you only choose to make monthly payments on some loans and not on the others, you’re loan servicer will spread partial payments to all of your loans.